-To call attention to a bright spot for the year, MECRS once again applied for and received a compliance award from the Public Pension Coordinating Council, (PPCC) for having met professional standards for plan funding.
+For the nineteenth year in a row, MECRS received a compliance award from the Public Pension Coordinating Council, (PPCC) for having met professional standards for plan funding.
 In order to receive the award, Plans must meet requirements established by the PPCC.
-This is the eighteenth year in a row that MECRS has received an award from the PPCC.

-In closing, on behalf of the Board of Trustees, I want to reiterate our commitment to stakeholders in the Retirement System and to prompt and accurate service to our constituent members.
+In closing, on behalf of the Board of Trustees and Staff, I want to reiterate our commitment to stakeholders in the Retirement System and to prompt and accurate service to our constituent members.